 Sexual orientation discrimination happens when an employer makes an employment decision based solely or primarily on a person’s actual or perceived sexual orientation.
 This can take many forms, such as refusing to hire job applicants who are gay or lesbian, keeping gay or lesbian employees from interacting with clients or customers, or demoting or firing an employee who comes out as gay or lesbian.

 Harassment on the basis of sexual orientation is also a form of unlawful discrimination.
 This includes unwelcome behavior that is so pervasive or severe that it interferes with someone’s ability to do their job and creates a hostile work environment.
 An office culture that routinely features “jokes” about an employee’s sexual orientation, for example, can rise to the level of a hostile work environment, especially when management is aware of the issue but fails to take any action.

 Discriminatory conduct is unlawful when it targets any sexual orientation—straight, gay, lesbian, bisexual, or otherwise.
-That means a business with a predominantly LGBT customer base cannot refuse to hire someone because they are not gay or lesbian.
+That means a business with a predominantly LGBTQ customer base cannot refuse to hire someone because they are not gay or lesbian.

 Title VII of the Civil Rights Act of 1964 prohibits discrimination “on the basis of sex.”
 On June 15, 2020, the Supreme Court ruled in Bostock v.
 Clayton County, Georgia that this prohibition includes both sexual orientation and gender identity (590 U.S. ___ ).

 The Court consolidated three related cases.
 Two of them, originating in the Second and Eleventh Circuit Courts of Appeals, involved gay men who alleged that their employers fired them after learning of their sexual orientation.
 The Second Circuit ruled in the employee's favor, while the Eleventh Circuit found for the employer.